-The same six individuals will be elected as directors of the Delaware Company.
+The same five individuals are directors of the Delaware Company.
 Therefore, upon the effectiveness of the Reincorporation as described under Proposal 1, the same persons will be the directors of the surviving corporation in the Merger.

 The following is a brief biography for each nominee for director.